chastitywhiterose/Chastity-Chess-Chapters/resume/Resume.md

 ### Wal-Mart
 - Overnight Stock Team Associate - September 2023 - Present
 - Stock Food and General Merchandise depending on what is delivered.
-- Help customers find what they need to buy.
-- Remove trash and pallets from the floor before customers arrive in the morning.
+- Remove trash and pallets from the floor before customers arrive in the morning and then assist customers in finding and purchasing merchandise.
 - Report work progress to coaches and team leads and inform them of any unethical or illegal activity.

 ### Hy-Vee